Doula, Midwife, and Massage Therapy | Treatment Types and Applications

 There are different types of massage therapies that may be applied, all depending on the stage of the pregnancy and/or the specific issues or health conditions at hand.
 Doulas and midwives may carry out relaxing and vitalizing pregnancy massages for the mother, restorative postpartum massages, perinatal massages to speed-up or ease delivery, and perhaps specialized therapeutic massages that address conditions of the uterus (womb), the pelvic floor, the perineum, or the breasts, among others.

 Below we give you an overview of common massage types applied for women (and babies) during pregnancy, and around and after childbirth.
-It depends on the training of the midwife or doula what types of massages she masters.
-Some types are taught in the basic i.e. overall midwife or doula education, knowledge of specific types of massages may be acquired later through continuing education courses or workshops.
+It depends on the training of the midwife or doula what types of massages they masters Some types may have been taught in a midwife or doula education program, but often knowledge of specific types of massages is acquired later through continuing education courses or workshops, or through an official massage therapy college education.

 Prenatal Massage